Autumn Safety Tips

 Be Cautious of Rodenticides and Cold Weather Poisons

-- The use of rodenticides increases in the fall as rodents seek shelter from the cooler temperatures by attempting to move indoors.
-Rodenticides are highly toxic to pets—if ingested, the results could be fatal.
-If you must use these products, do so with extreme caution and put them in places inaccessible to your pets.
+The use of rat and mouse poisons increase in the fall as rodents seek shelter from the cooler temperatures by attempting to move indoors.
+Rodenticides are highly toxic to pets and, if ingested, the results could be fatal.
+If you must use these products, please do so with extreme caution and put them in places inaccessible to your pets.

-- It's back-to-school time, and those of you with young children know that means stocking up on fun items like glue sticks, pencils and magic markers.
-These items are considered “low toxicity” to pets, which means they're unlikely to cause serious problems unless large amounts are ingested.
-However, since gastrointestinal upset and blockages certainly are possible, be sure your children keep their school supplies out of paw's reach.
+Fall is back-to-school time, and those of you with young children know that means stocking up on items like glue sticks, pencils and magic markers.
+Although these items are considered low toxicity to pets, gastrointestinal upset and blockages can occur if ingested.
+Be sure your children keep their school supplies out of your pet’s reach.

-- Fall and spring and are mushroom seasons.
-While 99% of mushrooms have little or no toxicity, the 1% that are highly toxic (PDF) can cause life-threatening problems in pets.
-Unfortunately, most of the highly toxic mushrooms are difficult to distinguish from the nontoxic ones, so the best way to keep pets from ingesting poisonous mushrooms is to keep them away from areas where any mushrooms are growing.
-Contact your veterinarian or the ASPCA Animal Poison Control Center immediately if you witness your pet eating a wild mushroom.
+Fall and spring are mushroom seasons.
+While 99% of mushrooms have little or no toxicity, the 1% that are highly toxic can cause life-threatening problems in pets.
+Since most toxic mushrooms are difficult to distinguish from nontoxic ones, the best way to prevent pets from ingesting these poisonous plants is to keep them away from areas where any mushrooms are growing.
+Please visit our Poisonous Plants page for more information.
+Contact your veterinarian or the ASPCA Animal Poison Control Center at (888) 426-4435 immediately if you witness your pet eating a wild mushroom.

-- Autumn is the season when snakes who are preparing for hibernation may be particularly “grumpy,” increasing the possibility of severe bites to those unlucky pups who find themselves in the wrong place at the wrong time.
-Pet owners should know what kinds of venomous snakes may be in their environment—and where these snakes are most likely to be found—so they can keep pets out of those areas.
+Autumn is the season when snakes are preparing for hibernation, increasing the possibility of bites to those unlucky pets who find themselves in the wrong place at the wrong time.
+Pet parents should know what kinds of venomous snakes may be lurking in their environment—and where those snakes are most likely to be found—so pets can be kept out of those areas.